charlescohanlon/csc480-f25-labs/L1 - (Agentic) LLMs/Overview.md

 ### Acknowledgments

-This document was created with the assistance of two generative AI tools, Google Bard and ChatGPT.
+This document was created with the assistance of two generative AI tools, Google Gemini and ChatGPT.
 Below are the disclosure statements suggested by the respective tool.

-#### Google Bard
+#### Google Gemini

-**Disclosure:** Some of the content in this lab activity was generated using a large language model (LLM) called Google Bard or ChatGPT.
+**Disclosure:** Some of the content in this lab activity was generated using a large language model (LLM) called Google Gemini or ChatGPT.
 LLMs are machine learning models that can generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way.

 #### ChatGPT

 **Disclosure Statement: Use of AI Models in Lab Activities**

-In this lab activity, we employ artificial intelligence (AI) models, specifically ChatGPT and Google Bard, to enhance the learning experience and explore AI applications.
+In this lab activity, we employ artificial intelligence (AI) models, specifically ChatGPT and Google Gemini, to enhance the learning experience and explore AI applications.
 It is essential to understand the role and implications of these AI tools in our activities.

 **ChatGPT:**
 ChatGPT is a language model developed by OpenAI.
 It is designed to generate human-like text based on the input it receives.